 We are focused on speed and finding ways to make that mobile checkout faster.
 Recently we introduced magic links (passwordless login).
 We have built Commerce7 to remember everything about the customers so we can have their addresses prefilled.
 We allow things like Facebook login (although Facebook is on a down trend), and we are testing new features to continue to make it better.

-Dave: What about ease of use for the wine club manager?
+CPL: What about ease of use for the wine club manager?
 I’ve spoken with quite a few of them, and they say they spend a significant amount of time working at manipulating data, orders, addresses, and so on.
 They feel that this takes them away from growing their business, retaining existing customers, and adding new channels.
 So I want to ask a few crucial questions on their behalf.
 To start, what are some of the upcoming features that make your platform unique compared to others on the market?
 What’s your “competitive advantage”?

 Andrew: We are still pretty quiet about our upcoming features.
 You can bet they are focused on our core principles and values.

 As for competitive advantage…there are a lot of great platforms out there.
 The reason Opus One and Constellation moved to Commerce7 is because of our focus on the customer experience.